ABOUT THE COURSE

 Packet Pick Up

 All live runners who do not pay for the mailing option are required to pick up their packets at the Health & Fitness Expo on Thursday or Friday prior to race day.
 The expo is located at the Baltimore Convention Center.
 For more details, click here.

 The Baltimore Running Festival is pleased to announce that we will once again be offering Baltimore Marathon Pace Groups.
 Last year, more than 900 participants signed up for the Pace Groups.
 A huge thanks is extended to the Baltimore Pacers!

 For more information on the Pace Groups, CLICK HERE.

 The event will continue to utilize the best timing technology available.
 The B-tag technology offers runners a streamlined race experience with timing tags attached to participant bib.
-This eliminates the need to scan your chip at the expo or to return the chip following the race.
-This means no more sitting down to undo your shoe lace just after your run and it also means you no longer have to worry about a charge for a lost chip.
+This method eliminates the need to scan your chip at the expo or to return the chip following the race, which means no more sitting down to undo your shoe lace just after your run and you no longer have to worry about a charge for a lost chip.